albertbayazidi/dotfiles/README.md

 - [ ] Add an alias for rofi ssh, (use currect theme)
 - [ ] Add rofi menu for choosing how to display second screen. (duplicate or extension of main screen)
 - [ ] Add phone emulator without software based graphics or what ever it is called
+- [ ] Add some logic to monitor script that changes fontsize in alacritty
 - [ ] backup scripts (locale,ssh)
     - [x] very simple backup with rsync
     - [ ] Add some sort of compression afterwards